smix8/Godot3DCharacterLookAtController/README.md

 … still working on a release.
 This is just here for linking and as a reminder for myself to not forget about it.

 Update:
 Turned out Godot has performance issues and bugs at the moment with direct skeleton bone manipulations.
-After waiting a few months for fixes I got tiered and made a guide how to achieve a similar lookat effect with blendshapes and animation poses (that has a tiny performance footprint): https://github.com/smix8/Godot_3D_Character_LookAt_Guide
+After waiting a few months for fixes I got tired and made a guide how to achieve a similar lookat effect with blendshapes and animation poses (that has a tiny performance footprint).
+I still might go back to this when things change. https://github.com/smix8/Godot_3D_Character_LookAt_Guide